build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 date: 2023-04-11
 ---

-# How to build stock predictions with no-code AI using SageMaker Canvas

 The blazing speed of recent innovations in the Artificial Intelligence field is transforming businesses, and how people access and analyze information, and make decisions.
 AI used to be the specialized domain of data scientists and computer programmers.
 No-code/Low-code (NCLC) removes barriers allowing anyone to apply artificial intelligence without having to write a line of computer code.
 NCLC platforms are replacing the need for programming with a visual drag-and-drop interface.

 In this blog post, I will go through a step-by-step process on how to build an ML model for stock value predictions using the No-code approach with Amazon SageMaker Canvas.
 This example is not meant to be for investment purposes but rather to showcase the ease of development of predictions.
 Please do not make any financial decisions based on the forecasted results.

 I will walk you through the following parts:

 * Part 1 - Configuring Prerequisites and Obtaining a Dataset
 * Part 2 - Building predictions with SageMaker Canvas
 * Part 3 - Using the model to generate predictions
 * Part 4 - Creating a visualization dashboard using QuickSight

 ## Solution Overview

 Amazon SageMaker Canvas allows building ML models using a visual interface instead of writing code.
 It includes pre-built ML models for a variety of use cases including sentiment analysis, object detection on images, document analysis, and others.
-You can import and join data from different resources external resources Amazon S3, Snowflake, Google Analytics, and many more.
+You can import and join data from different external resources Amazon S3, Snowflake, Google Analytics, and many more.

 For our example, we will create a custom model using time-series forecasting and import a dataset stored from Amazon S3.
 Below is an architectural diagram and the high-level steps:

 1. Obtain a historical dataset from Nasdaq
 2. Modify the dataset and upload it to Amazon S3 bucket
 3. Use SageMaker Canvas to build a model
-4. Visualize the forecasted dataset using Amazon QuickSight.
+4. Visualize the forecasted dataset using Amazon QuickSight

 Let’s get started!

 ![Solution Architecture Oveview](images/overview-01.png)

 Diagram 1 - No-Code Solution Architecture for building and visualizing ML predictions.

-Part 1 - Configuring Prerequisites & Obtaining a Dataset
+## Part 1 - Configuring Prerequisites & Obtaining a Dataset

-To get started with Amazon SageMaker Canvas, we will first need to create a Domain.
+To get started with Amazon SageMaker Canvas, we will first need to create a domain.
 You can think of a domain as a central store where configuration, notebooks, and other artifacts will be stored and shared between users.

-To create a domain, open AWS Console and then search for SageMaker.
+To create a domain, open the AWS Console and then search for SageMaker.
 Select a region that you would like to use.
 Click **Get Started** button.

 ![Amazon SageMaker](images/part1-01.png)